-On February 3, 2016, the Company entered into a Co-Development and Commercialization Agreement (the "Stendhal Agreement") with Especificos Stendhal SA de CV ("Stendhal"), for Advaxis' lead Lm TechnologyTM immunotherapy, Axalimogene filolisbac , in HPV-associated cancers.
+On February 3, 2016, the Company entered into a Co-Development and Commercialization Agreement (the "Stendhal Agreement") with Especificos Stendhal SA de CV ("Stendhal"), for Advaxis' lead Lm TechnologyTM immunotherapy, Axalimogene filolisbac, in HPV-associated cancers.
 Under the terms of the Stendhal Agreement, Stendhal will pay \$10 million ("Support Payments") towards the expense of AIM2CERV over the duration of the trial.
 Certain internal expenses of Stendhal up to \$1 million shall be counted towards the \$10 million in Support Payments.
 The Support Payments are contingent upon Advaxis achieving annual project milestones.
 The Company considered the provisions of the research and development and collaboration guidance in determining how to recognize the Support Payments to be received from Stendhal.
 The Company determined the Stendhal Agreement should be accounted for within the scope of collaboration arrangement accounting guidance.
 Furthermore, the Company determined that Advaxis is the principal in the Stendhal Agreement.
 As a result, the Company will account for the Support Payments as a reduction of Research and Development Expenses in the statement of operations.
-During the six months ended April 30, 2017, the Company reached the annual project milestones and recorded the first expected Support Payment of \$3,000,000 as Other Receivables on the balance sheet.
-In May 2017, the Company received the \$3,000,000 Support Payment from Stendhal.
+During the nine months ended July 31, 2017, the Company reached the annual project milestones and received a \$3,000,000 Support Payment from Stendhal.